 The day after, Ming and I returned home and rushed into our Mother’s arms.
 My father stood near us and reached out tentatively to touch our heads.
 We had been sent to a neighbor’s house to sleep, as my parents spent the long night in the hospital.
 She kneeled down to speak to me––the light in her eyes waning.
 “Lau Lau loved you very much, and I know that you were special to her.
 You should go into her room and say goodbye because she won’t be the same when you see her at the funeral.”
-For a moment, I thought she meant that Lau Lau was there, lying on the bed and even the thought that her lingering ghost sitting in her chair excited me.
+For a moment, I thought she meant that Lau Lau was there, lying on the bed or sitting in her chair.
 I uneasily walked into the room.
 The sun was shining in through the windows, spilling over the newly made bed.
-I didn’t know how to mourn so I lowered down to my knees and clasped my hands together as I had seen Mary do to pray.
+I didn’t know what to do so I knelt by the bed and clasped my hands together as I had seen Mary do to pray.

 I searched the room for something to cry about.
 Someone had already taken the moon cake wrappers away, but an empty water glass remained.
 I prayed, “If you love me, you will fill this water glass when I close my eyes.”
-I opened my eyes and the anger began.
+I opened my eyes.
 I chose the candle on the dresser.
 “If you are still with me, you will light this candle.”
 I opened my eyes to repeated disappointment.
 I grabbed a pencil from the desk and knelt with it.
 Pressing the sharp point into my leg, I closed my eyes and conjured my dream, her face, her eyes, her hands resting on the dark red velvet of her chest.
-I scraped the pencil into my thigh to keep that image ground into my skin, that moment of magic when I had been given something that I had no idea what to do with, but needed so badly to hold on to.
+I scraped the pencil into my thigh to keep that image ground into my skin.

-I heard footsteps approach the door, and my mother came inside.
+I heard my mother’s footsteps approach the door.
 “I’m going to write about what happened,” I said and took a sheet of paper from the desk and crouched over my elbow.
 “How do you spell ‘ambulance’?”

 My mother nodded and kissed my cheek but didn’t answer my question.
 “We might have gotten back in time if only we hadn’t taken so long at the rest stop.”
 She paused.
 “Lau Lau died from a heart attack… But it was your father, it is your father’s fault.”
 She moved to the closet and began fingering Lau Lau’s traditional dresses of heavy, silken textiles and long coats of Oriental brocade.
 “The funeral will be in two days, when my brothers and sister can get here.
 I have to send one of her outfits for the wake.”
 My mother looked to me.